 The perfect breakfast or tea time treat during the summer months when zucchini is in season, this vegan zucchini bread recipe is also healthier than recipes that call for butter and eggs.
 (Which is a good thing in my house; this bread goes quickly!)

-I prefer to make my zucchini breads in mini loaf pans instead of standard, but I've made this recipe using both and have always loved the results.
+I prefer to make my zucchini breads in mini loaf pans instead of standard.
 (I like the smaller loaf pans for quick everyday baking, but I like the large loaf pans for gifts.)
 Whichever pan size you choose and whether or not you decide to use the crumble topping, you'll love this recipe!

 - 3 cups all-purpose flour